-Brasov is definitely one of the most beautiful cities in Romania.
-With traces of human activity dating as back as 9500 BCE in the Neolithic age, the city was founded in 1234 by the Teutonic Knights.
-The city is surrounded by some of the highest mountains in Romania and, protected in the heart of the Carpathians, was the home of both Germans and Romanians.
-Over the years, various cultures and styles mixed together and made the city into what it is today - a medieval jewel.
+Brasov is definitely one of the most beautiful medieval cities in Romania.
+With traces of human activity dating as back as 9500 BCE in the Neolithic age.
+The city was founded in 1234 by the Teutonic Knights.
+The city is surrounded by some of the highest mountains in Romania, the Carpathian mountains, and was the home of both Germans and Romanians.
+Over the years, various cultures and styles mixed together and made the city into what it is today - a medieval jewel near brasov.

 So what are some of the things that you can do in Brasov?
 Let's find out!

-Its existence is known from the 18th century as a simple corridor to help firefighters work.
+One of the narrowest streets in Europe, its existence is known from the 18th century as a simple corridor to help firefighters work.
 The interesting fact is that Strada Sforii was included by The Huffington Post in its list of the narrowest streets in the world.
+If you visit Brasov, don't miss this.

 Tip: You'll want to take a photo.
 If you are careful you can spot the Brasov sign through the small space between the buildings around the street.

-Or from the White Tower.
-These two towers were built as a defense mechanism against the invading forces.
+The black and the white tower, were built as a defense mechanism against the invading forces.
 The White Tower was built between 1460 and 1494, and the Black Tower was built between 1819 and 1820.

 Tip: The Black Tower is actually white as well.
 It is home to a large collection of artifacts made by the many craftsmen of Brasov.

-Perfect for family trips, here you can choose from 10 trails of progressive difficulty.
+Perfect for family trips, these destinations offer both adrenaline rushes and here you can choose from 10 trails of progressive difficulty.
 On the same note, you can go to Aquatic Paradise.
 Here you can choose from the 8 modern pools, indoor and outdoor, trampolines, slides, various saunas, fitness, massage and relaxation and more.

 Tip: If you’re an adrenaline addict you can choose the black route from Parc Aventura, where you'll find yourself as high as 20 meters above the ground.

-A famous destination where filled with tourists who come here both for the winter sports as well as for its spa treatments.
+A favorite for winter sports and spa treatments, it's a must-visit in Brasov city.
+A famous destination filled with tourists who come here both for the winter sports as well as for its spa treatments.

 Tip: You can enjoy your time here even in the summertime.
 There are tubing and zorbing tracks.

 On the first day of Easter, the Juni Celebration begins and lasts for a whole week.
 A group of horsemen who ride each year in order to preserve the old traditions.
+Junii Brașovului is a unique traditional festival celebrated in Brașov, Romania.
+It consists of a parade of young men on horseback, dressed in colorful costumes, showcasing various customs and rituals symbolizing youth, virility, and the changing of seasons.
 During this event, they proclaim The Resurrection and choose their leader for the next year.

 This cave that looks straight out of a Batman film is a location that attracts thousands of tourists each year.
 Its name comes from the vast number of bat colonies that live in its depths, some of them belonging to rare species.